-The 2013 release of EA's SimCity will mean that a decade has passed since the publisher revisited the franchise with 2003’s SimCity 4.
-Today’s PC technology is leaps and bounds to what it was back then, and this is immediately reflected in the presentation and scope of the new instalment.
-For one, the graphics have received a massive boost with detailed depictions of buildings and landmarks.
-This eye to detail extends to not only vehicles on roads but also to pedestrians.
-Additionally, the grid based layout used in past games has been replaced with a more versatile canvas that allows the player to shape roads and bridges in any way they see fit.
+EA's SimCity comes on the tenth anniversary of 2003’s SimCity 4.
+The biggest change is the graphics, which have received a massive boost thanks to today's PC hardware.
+This eye to detail extends to not only vehicles on roads, but also to individually rendered pedestrians.
+The grid-based layout used in past games has also been replaced with a more versatile field that allows the player to shape roads and bridges in any way they see fit.

 Why the name SimCity and not SimCity 5?

 Maxis producer, Jason Haber (JH): It’s not a direct sequel to SimCity 4 but rather a re-imaging of the entire SimCity franchise.
 Part of that is due to the Glassbox simulation engine and it is now what we refer to as a “bottom up simulation.”
 So we can now simulate all the tiny elements in the game, such as cars driving and people walking around.
 Even the power and water pipes are shown.
 So all of that is put together to build a bigger city simulation.

 Why is PC is the best platform for SimCity?

 JH: PC and Mac has always been the home for SimCity.
 It always started out as a PC experience, and Maxis has always brought titles to PC and Mac.
 We felt that was where we needed to start with this game.

 Where do you draw the line of what should be included in the game?

 JH: It’s always a challenge to figure out the balance of what goes into the game.
 Our goal is to put in as much as possible, but also keeping in mind that we want everything to be tuned and as fun as possible.
 It’s hard to be specific, but I think we are happy with what we’ve got in the title and what’s going to be in the game.